 Every once in a while, I can appreciate a formulaic Hollywood story, if it offers up enough charm to make the predictability palatable.
 School of Rock is such a movie – almost.
 I like Jack Black, but here he just plies his usual shtick: though his character's name is Dewey Finn, it might as well be Jack Black.
 Dewey is… read more!

-This film's been getting a lot of praise for its interesting use of animation - taking the age-old technique of rotoscoping (in which live action film is traced over, frame by frame, to create animation that is either cheating or a new art form; Ralph Bakshi made much use of this in the 1970s) and using computers to both update… read more!
+This film's been getting a lot of praise for its interesting style of animation – taking the age-old technique of rotoscoping (in which live action film is traced over, frame by frame; Ralph Bakshi made much use of this in the 1970s) and using computers to both update and accelerate the process so that a small group of people can… read more!